“Which black Copic Marker should I buy first?”

 110 is warmer, therefore it feels closer and brighter.
 100 is cooler and feels farther away.
 If you do a single coat of each color, Special Black jumps forward and yells “Hello!” while 100 kinda waits for you to notice her.

 You’ll see similar color temperature discussions with painting blue skies in color theory classes.
-Blues with green in them simply do not recede the way blues with red in them do.
+Green-shift blues simply do not recede into the distance the way red-shift blues do.
 It makes a difference in painting landscapes and I don’t see why this same difference isn’t as obvious to people with black Copic Markers.

-People are misinterpreting 100’s cool temperature shift for “darkness”.
+People are misinterpreting 100’s cool distance for “darkness”.

-If you buy a boxed set, use the black which comes in the set.
-Don’t worry about buying the other one.
+If you buy a boxed set, use whichever black which comes in the set.
+Don’t even bother buying the other one.

-If you don’t have either black, buy whichever goes on sale first.
+If you don’t have either black, buy the black that’s on sale.

 As I said earlier, the difference is only noticable when you place the blacks side by side— and I’ve NEVER used both blacks in the same project.